futurewei-cloud/merak/docs/components/merak_compute.md

 # Merak Compute

-Merak compute manages the allocation of virtual machines and ports.
+Merak compute is a distributed service that manages the allocation of virtual machines and ports.
+It utilizes [Temporal](https://temporal.io) as a microservice framework to reliably and scalably allocate emulated VMs, and ports.

 ![merak compute design diagram](../images/merak_compute_design_diagram.png)

 ## Services

-The following services are provided over gRPC
+The following services are provided over gRPC.

 Compute Scenarios:
 - INFO